jj5/kickass-crypto/README.md

 that will likely be less of a problem that if similar happened to your at-rest keys.

+The main use case for which this library was developed was to support round-tripping a few kilobytes of data containing mildly sensitive but not mission critical row version numbers for optimistic concurrency control.

 ## Configuration settings

 Please be advised that at the moment this code is configured directly in the